watermint/toolbox/docs/commands/dropbox-file-import-url.md

 Import file from the URL (Irreversible operation)

+Imports a single file into Dropbox by downloading from a specified URL.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: